ansible-collections/dellemc.os6/roles/os6_acl/README.md

 ACL role
 ========

 This role facilitates the configuration of an access-control list (ACL).
 It supports the configuration of different types of ACLs (standard and extended) for both IPv4 and IPv6, and assigns the access-class to the line terminals.
-This role is abstracted for os6.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC OS6.

-The ACL role requires an SSH connection for connectivity to a Dell EMC Networking device.
+The ACL role requires an SSH connection for connectivity to a Dell EMC OS6 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------

-- Role is abstracted using the *ansible_network_os* variable that can take dellemc.os6.os6 as a value
+- Role is abstracted using the `ansible_network_os` variable that can take `dellemc.os6.os6` as a value
-- If *os6_cfg_generate* is set to true, the variable generates the role configuration commands in a file
+- If `os6_cfg_generate` is set to true, the variable generates the role configuration commands in a file
 - Any role variable with a corresponding state variable set to absent negates the configuration of that variable
 - Setting an empty value for any variable negates the corresponding configuration
 - Variables and values are case-sensitive